© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 The Abbot's Fish House and fishponds is a scheduled monument protected by Historic England under reference 1008018.
 View the official record →

-The Abbot's Fish House and fishponds is a medieval monument located in Somerset, comprising a stone-built structure associated with a system of fishponds that dates from the medieval period.
+The Abbot's Fish House is a medieval structure located in Somerset, England, forming part of an ecclesiastical complex associated with fishpond management.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008018.

 The Abbot's Fish House and fishponds is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1008018.